 Try our Fresh Pesto Pasta with Toasted Cashews recipe.

 Magnesium is a mineral superhero, involved in over 300 processes in your body, and one of these is helping enzymes in the body that convert T4 into T3.
+Learn more in our blog 'How do I know if I'm deficient in Magnesium'.

 Great foods for Magnesium: kale, spinach, dry beans, whole grains, nuts and seeds, black-eyed peas, tempeh, beans and tofu.